How to choose your Marketing Agency

 There are hundreds of marketing agencies in Perth and many more around the world for your business to choose from, so how should you know which one is the right fit?

-My name is Harley Mitaros and I own social media specialised marketing agency Pryzm.
-Entering our fourth year as a specialist marketing agency in Perth, Western Australia, we have come across many clients with positive accounts and horror stories about their previous digital and marketing partners.
-As one of many marketing partners out there, we
+My name is Harley Mitaros and I run social media specialised marketing agency Pryzm.
+Entering our fourth year as a specialist marketing agency in Perth, Western Australia, we have come across many clients with positive accounts and horror stories about their previous digital marketing partners.
+As an agency, we have both heard of and experienced ourselves these situations and have built an expertise on what our clients are looking for and what they do not need.

 We have adapted HubSpot’s Customer Service Tenets for agency to create a client-side checklist for how they may choose a marketing agency, as well as adding a few of our own.

-We have kept this guide Pryzm-advert free until the very end, as we measure our internal performance as an agency using this philosophy.
+We have kept this guide Pryzm-advert free until the very end!

 (1) Did the agency treat you like a person and not a number?